 I enjoyed the most when I succeed to coach my personnel to be true pros and to work with consumers, face-to-face.
-I also gained good insight of consumer buying behavior in stores and the importance of many small things to steer it.
+I also gained a good insight into consumer buying behavior in stores and the importance of many small things to steer it.

 I employed about ten people, practically all of them less than half of my age.
-I learnt the fundamentals and managed to improve the operations and even sales.
-Had a huge amount of positive feedback directly from customers and got awarded couple of times by the franchiser.
+I learned the fundamentals and managed to improve the operations and even sales.
+I had a huge amount of positive feedback directly from customers and got awarded a couple of times by the franchiser.
 I also improved daily routines into a digital form.
-Before my time, a ton of paperwork had to be done on daily basis, which meant a lot of reports and calculations executed by pen and paper.
+Before my time, a ton of paperwork had to be done on a daily basis, which meant a lot of reports and calculations executed by pen and paper.
 I created a cloud-based platform.
-With my system the reporting consumed less than half of time and erased practically all errors.
+With my system, the reporting consumed less than half of the time and erased practically all errors.
 The staff was happy.

 I was working behind the counter too.
-I wanted to participate on every task there was.
+I wanted to participate in every task there was.
 I considered, that example is much more fertile than plain ordering.
 The result was expected.
 Personnel did not complete necessary tasks because they had to, but because they wanted to.
 So I gave more responsibility to chosen individuals, the ones who were up to it.
-In the end of the day I had relatively committed personnel, and we had fun working together.
+At the end of the day I had relatively committed personnel, and we had fun working together.
 We all smiled, not because you are supposed to smile (for customers), but because we enjoyed working!

-Despite the successful work community, the increased sales and the good feedback, the company showed poor financial performance.
-My franchising contract did not allow me to do changes needed in order to improve profitability.
+Despite the successful work community, increased sales, and good feedback, the company showed poor financial performance.
+My franchising contract did not allow me to do the changes needed in order to improve profitability.
 The scenario also looked weak, so I was forced to shut down business in June 2016.
 Lost my money but gained valuable experience.